open-policy-agent/opa/docs/content/management.md

     console: true
 ```

-This will dump all decision through the OPA logging system at the `info` level.
+This will dump all decisions to the console.
 See
 [Configuration Reference](../configuration) for more details.

 ### Masking Sensitive Data